fsbondtec/kicad-mcp/README.md

 The KiCad MCP Server provides several key features, each with detailed documentation:

-- **Project Management**: List, examine, and open KiCad projects
+- **Project Management**: List, and examine KiCad projects
-  - *Example:* "Show me all my recent KiCad projects" → Lists all projects sorted by modification date
+  - *Example:* "Show me all my recent KiCad projects" → Lists all projects claude has access to

-- **PCB Design Analysis**: Get insights about your PCB designs and schematics
+- **Schematic Design Analysis**: Get insights about your schematics
-  - *Example:* "Analyze the component density of my temperature sensor board" → Provides component spacing analysis
+  - *Example:* "Analyze the High Voltage Part of my Circuit" → Provides high voltage analysis

 - **Netlist Extraction**: Extract and analyze component connections from schematics
   - *Example:* "What components are connected to the MCU in my Arduino shield?" → Shows all connections to the microcontroller

-- **BOM Management**: Analyze and export Bills of Materials
-  - *Example:* "Generate a BOM for my smart watch project" → Creates a detailed bill of materials

 - **Design Rule Checking**: Run DRC checks using the KiCad CLI and track your progress over time
   - *Example:* "Run DRC on my power supply board and compare to last week" → Shows progress in fixing violations

-- **PCB Visualization**: Generate visual representations of your PCB layouts
+- **Path Visualisation in PCB File**: Generate visual representations of circuit Paths in PCB
-  - *Example:* "Show me a thumbnail of my audio amplifier PCB" → Displays a visual render of the board
+  - *Example:* "Can you mark this Path in my Project" → Displays a visual representation of the Path on one of the User Layers

-- **Circuit Pattern Recognition**: Automatically identify common circuit patterns in your schematics
-  - *Example:* "What power supply topologies am I using in my IoT device?" → Identifies buck, boost, or linear regulators

-- **Footprint and Symbol Creation**: Let Claude scan Pdfs (use Prompts), create footprints and symbols and save to library table.
-   - *Example:* "Safe the generated Footprint and Symbol Files and add them to the Library" → automate the  process of file creation, directory handling, and global table integration

-- **Component Management**: Can place a Component in a PCB File
-- *Example:* "Add a Resistor to this project: ..." → places a resistor randomly in the pcb file of the specified Project

-- **Routing**: Can place Routes in a PCB File:
-- *Example:* "Extraxt the netlist and route the connections in the PCB File" -> routes are being placed on the pcb file between the right pads or components (Routes do not have a 45° angle, routes do not have to be within board boundaries, claude does not care about overlaps)

 For more examples and details on each feature, see the dedicated guides in the documentation.
 You can also ask the LLM what tools it has access to!